 You might wonder what Chicago’s writing style is since most students’ heads are floating with acronyms like MLA or APA.
 The University of Chicago Press publishes the Chicago Manual of Style (CMOS), and it’s in its 17th edition.
 Chicago style is an extensive writing style that is prepared for all different types of papers.

 Since Chicago style is diverse, you need to understand when you would use Chicago format for your research paper.
 First, look at your topic.
 Chicago style is great for writing about subjects like history, arts, literature, and social sciences.
 It is also a great style to choose if you’re in doubt of which style to use since it is so versatile.

-You can’t break down the basics of the Chicago style without discussing that it offers you two different ways to cite sources in your paper.
+You can’t break down the Chicago/Turabian style basics without discussing that it offers you two different ways to cite sources in your paper.
 You can choose to use the author-date or the notes-biblio style.
 While this might seem confusing, it isn’t.
 Much like which writing style you should use, choosing your Chicago citation formatting comes down to your topic.

 - Author-date citation works well for topics in sciences, like natural, physical, and social sciences.

 - Note-bibliography style citation works for essays on human society, culture, humanities, historical literature, and arts.

 Additionally, it should be noted that students at the high school and college-level typically use the author-date style.

 Since you have a style in mind, you need to work to create your thesis statement.
 Your thesis statement is the argument or points you are trying to prove in your paper.
 It needs to be strong and relevant.
 It might also change throughout the writing process.

 With a thesis at the ready, it’s time to start researching and finding your sources.
 To make sure your research is robust and credible, you want to look for excellent primary and secondary sources.
 There are several free primary source websites you can check out.
 You could also check out public domain sources for useful information.